Arryn07/Landing-Page/README.md

-This is a landing page that I am completing for the Odin Project.
+This is a mini-portfolio page that I am completing for the Odin Project.